Dr-z1/Telephone-Number-Validator/README.md

 + This project is one of the **required tasks** to earn the certification in JavaScript Algorithms and Data Structures.

 ## **Purpose**
-The application verifies if a given number qualifies as a valid U.S. phone number.
+The application verifies if a given number qualifies as a valid U.S. phone number. <br>
 The project focuses on implementing JavaScript logic for validation.

 ## **Acknowledgment**